Zidane-Han/Context-Detection-APP/README.md

 ## Reference material
 Further details regarding to the algorithms, please refer to the following publications:
-- Gao, H; Groves, D; (2018) Environmental Context Detection for Adaptive Navigation using GNSS Measurements from a Smartphone.
+- Gao, H; Groves, PD; (2018) Environmental Context Detection for Adaptive Navigation using GNSS Measurements from a Smartphone.
 Navigation, 65 (1), pp. 99-116.  (http://discovery.ucl.ac.uk/10044245/)
 - Gao, H; Groves, PD; (2016) Context Determination for Adaptive Navigation using Multiple Sensors on a Smartphone.
 ION GNSS+ 2016, pp. 742-756, Institute of Navigation (ION): Portland, OR, USA.  (http://discovery.ucl.ac.uk/1540225/)

 ## Contact